istio/istio.io/content/docs/tasks/traffic-management/fault-injection/index.md

 ---
 title: Fault Injection
-description: This task shows how to inject delays and test the resiliency of your application.
+description: This task shows you how to inject faults to test the resiliency of your application.
 weight: 20
 keywords: [traffic-management,fault-injection]
 aliases: